In this Article

 Dates are highly recommended for pregnant women as they can reduce the risk of anaemia, help cope with morning sickness, regulate blood pressure and blood sugar levels, get rid of toxins, boost immunity, and maintain healthy calcium content in the body.
-Dates are loaded with different kinds of nutrients that offer all these benefits.
-Let’s take a look at what these nutrients are and how they help you:
+Dates are loaded with different nutrients that can help pregnant women immensely.
+Here are some of them:

-- Iron: Everyone knows that the iron requirement of a pregnant woman is more than that of a woman who is not pregnant.
-Dates are enriched with iron and can help keep anaemia at bay by ensuring that your blood has a healthy haemoglobin count.
-Iron helps in various metabolic processes in your body and boosts both your and your baby’s immune system
+Everyone knows that pregnant women require more iron than others – dates are enriched with iron and can help keep anaemia at bay by ensuring that your blood has a healthy haemoglobin count.
+Iron helps the various metabolic processes in your body and boosts both your and your baby’s immune system.

-- Folate: Folic acid is one of the most important nutrients that you need to consume.
-It prevents brain and spinal cord birth defects in babies
+Folic acid is one of the most important nutrients that you will need to consume during pregnancy.
+It prevents brain and spinal cord birth defects in babies.

-- Vitamin K: Vitamin K, in general, helps your blood to clot.
-It also helps in the development of your baby’s bone structure and dates are among the best sources of this vitamin.
+Vitamin K helps in the clotting of blood.
+It also helps in the development of your baby’s bone structure, and dates are among the best sources of this vitamin.
 A deficiency in vitamin K can be harmful to your baby’s health.
 By eating dates, you can compensate for this deficiency if you’re facing it.

-- Fibre: Dates offer a high content of fibre, and so you can digest them easily.
-Constipation is common during pregnancy, and you can prevent that by eating dates.
-Dates ease digestion and also reduce the level of bad cholesterol from the body.
-Eating dates will make your tummy feel full and this, in turn, will help in maintaining a healthy body weight, something which is crucial during pregnancy.
+Constipation is common during pregnancy – you can prevent it by eating dates.
+Dates offer high fibre content, so you can digest them easily.
+Dates also reduce the level of bad cholesterol in the body.
+Eating dates will make your tummy feel full, and this, in turn, will help maintain a healthy body weight – something which is crucial during pregnancy.

-- Potassium: Potassium is required to maintain the salt balance in the body, and it aids in maintaining the blood pressure as well.
-Muscle cramps are common during pregnancy, and you can prevent them by ensuring that your body has sufficient level of potassium.
+Potassium aids in maintaining the salt balance and blood pressure in the body.
+Muscle cramps are common during pregnancy – you can prevent them by ensuring that your body has sufficient levels of potassium.
 Deficiency of this nutrient can lead to kidney problems.

-- Fructose: As already mentioned above, dates contain fructose which ensures that your energy levels are always high.
+As mentioned above, dates contain fructose which ensures that your energy levels are always high.
 It is important to be high on energy during pregnancy for your body to be able to cope with the changes you face.
-Eat dates as they offer instant energy.
+Eating dates offers instant energy.

-- Sugar: You will need more calories as compared to a woman who is not pregnant.
-Eat a couple of dates whenever you are hungry as this fruit is a source of good sugar and offers you the much-needed calories without affecting your weight.
+You will need more calories at this stage, so eat a couple of dates whenever you are hungry as this fruit is a source of good sugar and offers you much-needed calories without drastically affecting your weight.

-- Magnesium: Your baby needs magnesium for bone and teeth formation.
-It helps in regulating your blood sugar and blood pressure as well.
+Your baby needs magnesium for bone and teeth formation.
+It helps in regulating your blood sugar and blood pressure levels as well.

 Best Benefits of Eating Dates During Pregnancy

-- Dates contain proteins too, and these proteins help to build amino acids required for body growth
+- Dates contain proteins which help build amino acids that are required for body growth.

-- The cervical-dilation of pregnant women who ate dates was found to be higher compared to the pregnant women who did not eat dates.
-This proved that the early stage of labour is shorter in date-eating pregnant women
+- The cervical dilation of pregnant women who ate dates was found to be higher compared to pregnant women who did not eat them.
+Thus, eating dates during the early stages of labour can lead to a shorter labour.

-- Research proves that more than 83% of the women who ate dates had their membranes intact when admitted to the hospital and less than 28% of these women were given synthetic Oxytocin or Pitocin during their labour.
-On the other hand, 60% of non-date eating pregnant women had their membranes intact, and about 43% of them needed Pitocin.
+- Research proves that more than 83% of the women who ate dates had their membranes intact when admitted to the hospital, and less than 28% of these women were given synthetic oxytocin or prostin during labour.
+On the other hand, 60% of non-date eating pregnant women had their membranes intact, and about 43% of them needed prostin.

-- Labour occurred spontaneously in more than 96% of the women who ate dates during pregnancy, and in79% in the case of women who did not eat dates
+- Labour occurred spontaneously in more than 96% of the women who ate dates during pregnancy and in 79% of women who did not eat dates.

-- Dates help by boosting the oxytocin effect or the contraction of the womb which in turn enhances the uterus sensitivity
+- Dates help boost the oxytocin effect – the contraction of the womb – which, in turn, enhances uterus sensitivity.

-- Calcium, serotonins, and tannin present in the fruit help in the proper contraction of the uterus muscles
+- Calcium, serotonin, and tannin present in dates help in the proper contraction of the uterine muscles.

-- Dates ease and shorten labour as it contains laxatives which aid contractions
+- Dates ease and shorten labour as it contains laxatives that aid contractions.

 Eating Dates During Different Stages of Gestation